ooici/ioncore-python/README.txt

 ===========

 2011-04-01:
 - Introduced Conversations framework.
-Two standard conversation types: RPC, Request.
+Standard conversation types: rpc (request, inform-result/failure), request (request, agree/refuse, inform-result/failure), generic (any message is processed).
+Also conversation-less one-off messages.
 - Refactored Process base class to use conversations.
-Made rpc_send retrofit RPC conversation.
+Made rpc_send retrofit RPC conversation; reply_err now sends a conversation failure (either rpc or request); other reply methods also supported.
+- Conversations log messages; they are garbage collected in final state.
 - Process now supports graceful terminate from active state; Receiver can gracefully handle deactivating the consumer followed by wait for all processing completion.
-- reply_err now sends a conversation failure (either rpc or request)
-- Receiver now shuts off consumer on deactivate/terminate and waits for still in process messages.
 - Bug fixes to process terminate and life cycle handling.
-- Bug fixes to StateObject error handling and reporting.
+- Bug fixes to StateObject error handling and reporting (the moment of the state change current->next was not exactly clear in the handler code; now it is either before or after)
 - FSM now handles catch events and post state change action methods

 2011-01-28: